geeksville/GraXpert/README.md

 - -cmd [image_operation]: This flag indicates which AI model to use.
 Options are "background-extraction" (default) or "denoising".
 - filename: The path of the unprocessed image (required).
-- -cli: This flag always has to be added when using the command line integration of GraXpert.
-Otherwise, the GUI will start and open the specified file name.
 - -output [output_file_name]: Specify the name of the output image (without file ending).
 Otherwise the image will be saved with the suffix '_GraXpert' added to the original file name.
 - -preferences_file: Allows GraXpert commandline to run all extraction methods based on a preferences file that contains background grid points.
 - -gpu: Set to 'false' in order to disable gpu acceleration during AI inference, otherwise set to 'true' to enable it.